Homer the Heretic: Plot

-On a frosty Sunday morning, Marge gathers the family to go to church.
-Homer refuses to go, much to her annoyance and dismay, after he sees the weather outside and accidentally splits his church pants.
-He stays behind as he sleeps in late, dances in his underwear, makes his special waffle recipe, wins a radio trivia contest, watches an action-packed football game, and finds a penny.
-Homer attributes his good fortune to skipping church and declares it the best day of his life.
-Meanwhile, Marge and the kids shiver their way through the sermon, only to find themselves trapped at the end since the door has frozen shut.
-The congregation is forced to stay longer while Groundskeeper Willie defrosts the doors, after which Marge discovers her car has broken down.
+One Sunday morning, Homer decides that he will not go to church after seeing how cold it is outside and splitting his pants while getting dressed.
+Marge, Bart, Lisa, and Maggie attend the day's service, but must put up with the church's malfunctioning furnace, the doors freezing shut when the churchgoers try to leave after the service ends, and car trouble in the parking lot when the car breaks down.
+Homer, meanwhile, spends the morning goofing around the house, eating large amounts of fatty foods, and watching TV.

-When Marge and the children finally get home, Homer says that since so many good things have happened to him because he skipped church, he will never go to church again, much to Marge's horror.
-That night, Marge prays for her husband at their bedside.
-Homer tries to entice her to join him in bed, but then falls asleep suddenly and has a dream in which God personally appears to him.
-God is enraged with Homer for forsaking His church, but agrees to let Homer worship in his own way.
-Homer starts following his own religion tailored to his personal tastes, including holidays he invents to get out of work.
+When Marge and the children return home, Homer proclaims that he had the best day of his life because he skipped church, and thus he will never attend church again; Marge is horrified by this.
+That night, Marge prays for Homer; Homer, meanwhile, falls asleep during Marge's praying and has a dream about meeting God.
+In the dream, God is initially enraged at Homer for forsaking his church, but he comes to understand Homer's viewpoint and agrees to let him worship in his own way.
+Homer invents his own religion tailored to his personal tastes, including holidays he invents to get out of work.

-Marge, Reverend Lovejoy and Ned attempt without success to bring Homer back to the congregation.
-One Sunday morning, while everybody else is at church, Homer falls asleep on the couch smoking a lit cigar, which ignites magazines and ultimately sets the whole house ablaze.
-Homer wakes up, but is quickly rendered unconscious from smoke inhalation and faints.
-Apu, chief of Springfield's volunteer fire department, rushes to the Simpson house with other firefighters including Krusty the Clown, Chief Wiggum, and Barney.
-Meanwhile, Ned runs into the burning house to rescue Homer and pulls him out just as the firefighters arrive.
-After the fire is extinguished, Homer declares that God was delivering vengeance.
-Reverend Lovejoy counters that God was working through Homer's friends, despite their different faiths.
-Homer agrees to give church another chance and the next Sunday is there, yet snoring loudly through the service.
-God consoles Homer on the failure of his religion and is about to tell him the meaning of life when the credits begin.
+Marge, Reverend Lovejoy and Ned attempt to convince Homer to attend church again, but Homer remains devoted to his own religion.
+The next Sunday morning, while his family is at church, Homer falls asleep on the couch while smoking a lit cigar, which sets the house ablaze.
+Apu, chief of Springfield's volunteer fire department, rushes to the Simpson house with other volunteer firefighters including Krusty the Clown, Chief Wiggum, and Barney.
+Ned rescues Homer from the burning house.
+The firefighters arrive and extinguish the fire.

+Homer interprets the fire as God delivering vengeance.
+Reverend Lovejoy posits that God was working through Homer's friends to save him, despite their different faiths.
+Homer agrees to give church another chance after further encouragement from Reverend Lovejoy.
+However, while Homer does show up to church the next Sunday, he falls asleep and snores loudly during the service.
+In the dream Homer has during the service, God consoles Homer on the ultimate failure of Homer's invented religion.
+Homer asks God what the meaning of life is, and after finding out Homer doesn't want to wait until he dies to find out on his own, God reluctantly begins to answer Homer's question, just as the closing credits start rolling, preventing God from revealing the meaning of life to the viewers.